frortega/Boring_Countdown_Clock/README.md

 Use python3 boring_countdown_clock.py -h for help.

 If you install pygame (e.g., pip install pygame) you can have access to a song I embedded in the code and a Robin chirp at the end of the countdown.
 You can disable the song at any time at the graphical interface or you can launch with option --no_song.
+As I started writing this code by April 25, 2020, the only song that can be played is "Bella Ciao".
+Soon there will be more embedded songs and the ability to add your own songs.

+Francisco Ortega Culaciati
+ortega.francisco@uchile.cl
+Department of Geophysics
+University of Chile